This website use cookies to ensure you get the best experience on our website

-FITTER
+FITTER |

-These multiday events take a toll on the whole body.
-Consistently practicing strength and conditioning exercises and cross training, on a weekly basis reduces your risk of injury and the need to scratch your event due to a physical complaint
+Endurance and multiday events take a toll on the whole body.
+Consistently practicing strength and conditioning exercises and cross training, on a weekly basis reduces your risk of injury and the need to scratch your event due to a physical complaint |

-Training for an long distance event is about making faster easier.
+Training for a long distance event is about making faster easier.
 Females are natural fat burners, so we don't need to be doing a gazillion hours in zone 2.
-Gender specific training means you can make the most of your precious time
+Gender specific training means you can make the most of your precious time |

 Practicing selfcare is essential when training for an ultra event.
 Without sufficient rest and sleep the body isn't going to be able to recover from the training and get stronger.
-Arriving fresh on the start line is half the battle won
+Arriving fresh on the start line is half the battle won |

 The longer the event, the more important mental strength becomes.
 Developing strategies to keep you focused and motivated is part of the preparation process.
-When you stretch your comfort zone, you learn so much about yourself
+When you stretch your comfort zone, you learn so much about yourself |

 Hey, I'm Coach Alison.
-I'm on a mission to change the cycling community, to disrupt the current patriarchial system through my passion for cycling.
-I hope to guide every woman, person of colour and marginalised gender on a path of self empowerment though achieving audacious cycling goals.
+I'm on a mission to change the cycling community, to disrupt the current patriarchal system through my passion for cycling.
+I hope to guide every woman, person of colour and marginalised gender on a path of self empowerment through achieving audacious cycling goals.
 There is a painful lack of diversity throughout cycling, affecting the decisions made that affect us all.
 From the way British Cycling tutors treat grassroots coaches, to government level decisions on travel infrastructure, from cycling industry boardrooms of singular demographics to abysmally poor kit sizing for differently shaped women.
 I can't fix all this alone, but perhaps by creating a space which nurtures and encourages more diverse cyclists to do awesome things, it will be harder for us to be ignored.

 See, there's me, disrupting again . . . . . . . .